ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The descriptor API provides additional methods not used in the example in order to keep it simple.
-Examples are Update(), Delete(), Retrieve(), Validate(), and so on.
+The descriptor API provides additional methods such as Update(), Delete(), Retrieve() and Validate().

-The full list can be found in the [descriptor API documentation][3]
+ The full list can be found in the [KV Descriptor API documentation.][3]

-#### Wire our plugin with the KV scheduler
+#### Wire Our Plugin with the KV Scheduler

-Now with descriptors completed, we can register them in `main.go`.
-The Ffirst step is to add the `KVScheduler` to the
+Now with thee descriptors completed, we can register them in the `main.go` file.
+The first step is to add the `KVScheduler` to the
 `HelloWorld` plugin as a plugin dependency:
 ```go
 type HelloWorld struct {